Lahti’s Most Instagrammable walking tour

 Radiomäki hill is definitely worth the climb: from there, you can snap a stunning shot over the city towards Lake Vesijärvi.
 Radiomäki hill is also the home of the iconic Lahti radio masts of which you can find great angles in bright daylight as well as in evening lighting.

 In addition, Radio and TV Museum Mastola is also located on Radiomäki hill.
-It currently features an exhibition on popular Finnish musician Gösta Sundqvist, which will surely get you singing.

 2. Mural art and tasty flavours in Malski